cotoami/cotoami-remake/cotoami_node/README.md

 Once registered, a password will be generated.
 Share this password and the server node’s URL with the client node owner using a secure method.

 On the client side, the server/parent node can be added using the same "**Add Node**" procedure described in the *Administer Server* section.
-The password is required only for the initial connection—it does not need to be stored permanently.
+The password is required only for the initial connection, so you don’t need to store it yourself.
-After the first connection, a new password is generated and stored securely in the database in encrypted form.
+After the first connection, a new password is generated and securely stored in the database in encrypted form.